robzwolf/huffman/markdown_report.md

 > for byte in file_contents:
 >     encoded_file_contents += codewords[byte]
 > ```
 > I realised that this was the bottleneck in my program as I had to recreate the `encoded_file_contents` string for every iteration of the loop.
-This was particularly costly for large text files.
+This was particularly costly for large text files where the number of string concatenations could be in the order of the millions or greater.
 >
 > Instead, I switched to using list comprehension and the `"".join()` method in Python:
 > ```python